isovector/percentile-feedback/README.md

 This calls `log.py` with 3600 seconds (one hour) and displays a system notification.

 The `PATH` variable is set manually, because Python 3 is installed under `/usr/local/bin` on OS X with [Homebrew](http://brew.sh/) and AppleScript does not pick up your customised `PATH`, so you need to set it explicitly.

+If you are using a UNIX-like system, there may be similar things you can do.
+If you have a neat idea for this, please open an issue or submit a pull request!

 ### Emacs